chmcewan/Provisio/README.md

     $ provisio install [ yum | apt | rpm | pip | npm | npm-global ] <package>

 performs a managed software install using the local cache.
-If no package manager is supplied Provisio will try to infer one at runtime which can offer a degree of platform independence for common cases.
+If no package manager is supplied, Provisio will try to infer one at runtime which can offer a degree of platform independence for common packages.

 Due to a combination of its ubiquity and terrible website, a special case is provided for installing Oracle's JVM